Invent Iowa, one of the premier programs through the Belin-Blank Center, serves

 encourages students to creatively think and solve problems through the invention

 process.
-Now in its 26th year, the program has celebrated the work of thousands of
+The program has celebrated the work of thousands of

 students in grades K-12.
 These novice inventors, whose inventions range from humane